shawjef3/digitalocean/README.md

 ### 0.8
 * Update to account for [March 20 changes](https://assets.digitalocean.com/email/APIv2_Breaking_Changes_Email.html).
-* Fix SSH key functionality, and added SshKey tests thanks to [bass3t](https://github.com/bass3t).
+* Fix SSH key functionality, and added tests for SshKey thanks to [bass3t](https://github.com/bass3t).

 ### 0.7
 Droplet creation has changed to return less information about the droplet.